omnetpp/omnetpp/doc/src/userguide/qtenv.rst

 before the simulation finishes (or try to restart the simulation), Qtenv will ask you whether to finalize the simulation, which usually translates to saving summary statistics.

-Functions related to setting up a simulation are in the :guilabel:`File` menu.
+Functions related to setting up a simulation are in the :guilabel:`File` and :guilabel:`Simulate` menus, and the most important ones are accessible via toolbar icons and keyboard shortcuts as well.

 Some of these functions are:

 .. figure:: pictures/Qtenv-file-menu.png
    :width: 50%